The survey was conducted in 4 waves as follows:

 Despite the random allocation of households to enumerators, high variability was observed in reported employment across enumerators.
 To reduce inconsistencies, data on employment collected by some enumerators were set to missing.
 For each enumerator, the mean proportion of households without any employment was calculated.
 For waves 2 and 3, the 95 percent confidence interval of this mean proportion was established across all enumerators.
 Enumerators who displayed a proportion of households with no employment above the upper bound of the confidence interval were dropped.
 For wave 4, those enumerators with a mean proportion of households without any employment 1 standard deviation above the mean proportion across all enumerators were dropped.
 This resulted in dropping the data on employment for 596 households in wave 2, 1,109 households in wave 3, and 380 households in wave 4.
 To account for the dropped observations in the survey weights, the variable ‘weight_labor’ should be used for weighing when analyzing data on employment.
 It is constructed in the same way as the cross-sectional ‘weight’ variable, but only considering observations for which the data on employment is kept.

-More detailed data on children was collected in waves 3 and 4, compared to waves 1 and 2.
+More detailed data on children was collected in waves 3, 4 and 5, compared to waves 1 and 2.
 In waves 1 and 2, data on children, e.g. on their learning activities, was collected for all children in a household with one question.
 Therefore, variables related to children are part of the ‘hh’ data for waves 1 and 2.
 From wave 3 onwards, questions on children in the household were asked for specific children.
 Some questions covered all children, while others were only administered to one randomly selected child in the household.
 This approach allows to disaggregate data at the level of the child household members, and the data can be found in the ‘child’ data set.
 The household level weights can be used for analysis of the children’s data.
+The education status of household members, except for the respondent, was imputed for rounds 1 and 2.
+For rounds 1 and 2, only the education status of the respondent was elicited, while for later rounds the education status for each household member was asked.
+In order to evaluate employment outcomes by the education status, information on education was imputed for waves 1 and 2, using the information provided for all household members in waves 3,4, and 5.
+This resulted in additional information on the education status for household members in round 1 and 2, which was not yet available for earlier versions of this data.
+Attachments - Questionnaires for each wave in pdf - Questionnaires for each wave in Excel format coded for SCTO - Published reports - Check for reports: https://www.kenyacovidtracker.org/rrps/

 Before being granted access to the dataset, all users have to formally agree: 1.
 To make no copies of any files or portions of files to which s/he is granted access except those authorized by the data depositor.
 2. Not to use any technique in an attempt to learn the identity of any person, establishment, or sampling unit not identified on public use data files.
 3. To hold in strictest confidence the identification of any establishment or individual that may be inadvertently revealed in any documents or discussion, or analysis.
 Such inadvertent identification revealed in her/his analysis will be immediately brought to the attention of the data depositor.